playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 2) Current

-The "LTS" release stands for "long-term release" is considered the most "stable" release, and is recommended for production usage.
+The "LTS" release stands for "long-term support" and is considered the most "stable" release that is recommended for production usage.
 This is because LTS releases will receive critical bug fixes and improvements even after a new version comes along.
 LTS releases often see years of support.

 The "current" release, on the other hand, usually sees new features of JavaScript implemented that may not be present in the LTS release.
 This is often used to experiment and tests new features and functionality before the next LTS release.